 My crocuses are out in force and there is a feeling of spring in the air.
 I am excited about gathering together friends and family again for al fresco dining and casual garden parties.

-We can begin to gently - slowly, cautiously - look forward to meeting up with friends and family again.
-If you are planning your first small group get-togethers for Easter then the patio, if you are lucky enough to have one, is going to come into its own.
-Over the next few weeks, I’ll be getting in touch with friends, tentatively putting dates in the diary, and using these five ideas to get my patio ready for some socially distanced catch-ups.
+If you are planning on some outdoor entertaining for Easter then the patio is going to come into its own.
+Over the next few weeks, I’ll be putting dates in the diary and using these five steps to get my patio ready for guests and garden parties.

 1) Clean & declutter

 It’s time to rake up the soggy leaves and windswept debris and pop it all on the compost heap.
 Use a pressure washer, or some soapy water and a scrubbing brush, to give the patio a good clean – you’ll definitely want to avoid it being slippery with lichen.
 Get rid of broken plant pots (perhaps save them for crocks for some spring planting) and prune overgrown branches.
 You want to open up a bit of a space and light.
 Perhaps even take the time now to add some outdoor fairy lights, or mason jars for candles.